explosion33/DH2024/README.md

 A social connection app by [Nick Laustrup](https://github.com/nicklaustrup), [Ethan Armstrong](https://github.com/explosion33), [Stephen Ottaway](https://github.com/stephenottaway), and [Will Garrison](https://github.com/VVill-ga).

-> A career woodworker with a hidden ambision for the orchastra meets a violinist who wishes he could make those little wooden birds.
+> A career woodworker with a hidden ambision for the orchestra meets a violinist who wishes he could make those little wooden birds.
 >
 > A polyglot with a constant sweet cravings meets an old baker who's kids have moved to France.
 >